 Nicknamed “Albino,” Eric Clapton’s Daytona sharply diverged from standard Rolex designs.
 (Clapton is such a devoted watch collector that he called his greatest hits record collection Timepieces.)
 This watch is one of the only four known examples of a Daytona with monochrome dial and matching complication subdials (unlike Rolex’s standard contrast-color subdials) an unpopular variation that made the dials more difficult to read.
-Auctioned in 2015, the Albino brought nearly five times the price it had achieved in 2003.
+Sold at an auction house in 2015, the Albino brought nearly five times the price it had achieved in 2003.

 15. Jack Nicklaus Day-Date

 Sold for: $1.22 million